How to run your business safely

 The move comes ahead of a national launch of the NHS COVID-19 app across England and Wales on Thursday 24 September.

 The Government will be supporting businesses and venues to display the QR codes, which can be downloaded via a website to display as posters in premises (opens in new window).

 From 18 September, Fixed Penalties can be issued to businesses who fail to comply with Test and Trace data collection requirements.

-Data should be captured and stored in line with GDPR requirements and retained for 21 days to support the NHS with contact tracing.
+Data should be captured and stored in line with UK GDPR requirements and retained for 21 days to support the NHS with contact tracing.
 An example of what to collect includes; name, contact number, date of visit, arrival time and if possible departure time.

 More information is available on the Government's Test and Trace guidance webpage (opens in new window).

 Need some informative signage about the key things your customers should be doing to keep safe in your premises?
 Nottinghamshire County Council have produced posters in English, Lithuanian, Polish and Romanian for businesses to use.